A-Fisk/actiPy/notes.md

 ### update xlabel/ylabel depending on if subplot or not

 This is an actogram_plot thing isn't it?
+- what is it?
+- params dict plots xlabel and ylabel
+- then in plotting_kwargs
+- plots using fig.text - so if plotted as part of a subplot, would be incorrect
+- lets try that in test_dev
+- okay yes see problem, now plots for whole fig how do I update it to work on the subplot ax instead?
+- xlabel easy just do on final ax
+- ylabel?

+- okay xlabel worked but overlapping xticks?
+- and yticks also present

+- xlabel updated = fine on both single and multiple plots

 ## TODO
 - update xlabel/ylabel depending on if subplot or not